 This document describes the program and related methodologies to be followed while executing the Lattice Quantum Chromodynamics Computing Research Program Extension III (hereon referred to as LQCD) for the period FY2020 through FY2024.
-The official name of this capital asset investment is Lattice QCD Research Program Extension III, and the Unique Program (Investment) Identifier is 019-20-01-21-02-1032-00.
+The official name is Lattice QCD Research Program Extension III and the Unique Program Identifier is 019-20-01-21-02-1032-00.

-The LQCD research program is an extension of the LQCD-ext II Computing Project, which is funded through FY2019.
+The LQCD research program is an extension of the LQCD-ext II Computing Project, which ended on September 20, 2019.
 LQCD will support the continued acquisition and operation of institutional computing hardware at existing facilities located at Brookhaven National Laboratory (BNL) and Fermi National Accelerator Laboratory (FNAL).
 BNL and FNAL will provide facilities and infrastructure that deliver the mid-scale computing required by the LQCD Program.
 They will also provide computing professionals to plan, design, deploy, and operate the computing systems.